 Working party dates

-This year there will be 2 working parties, but they will take place over one weekend.
-The fishery is closed to fishing on all lakes from 9am on Saturday the 10 th May until 5pm and again from 9am on Sunday the 11 th May to 5pm.
+In 2010 year there will be 2 working parties, and they will take place over one weekend.
+The fishery is closed to fishing on all lakes from 9am on Saturday the 24th April until 5pm and again from 9am on Sunday the 25th April to 5pm.
 Anglers with 24 hour tickets are more than welcome to fish nights outside of these hours, however they must remove their equipment to a safe distance to avoid any possibility of damage, e.g. falling branches.

 Bow saws, loppers, pole cutters, spades, shovels, chest waders, lump hammers, wheel barrows, very thick gloves, reed rakes are all useful to bring.